skrey/yellow-extensions/features/blog/README.md

 `BlogLocation` = blog location
 `BlogNewLocation` = blog location for new page
-`BlogPagesMax` = number of pages
+`BlogPagesMax` = number of pages to show per shortcut
 `BlogPaginationLimit` = number of entries to show per page

 The following files can be configured:

 `content/shared/page-new-blog.md` = content file for new blog page
-`system/layouts/blog.html` = layout file for blog page
+`system/layouts/blogpages.html` = layout file for main blog page
-`system/layouts/blogpages.html` = layout file for blog main page
+`system/layouts/blog.html` = layout file for individual blog page

 ## Example